 The opposite of overinsurance is underinsurance, where you get less coverage than you need.
 Sometimes you may understate your coverage needs because it may result in a lower premium, but it could come back to haunt you if you become disabled and need to replace your income with disability insurance benefits.
 You should aim to purchase coverage that replaces between 60% and 80% of your pre-tax income.

-Underwriting is the point during your application process when the disability insurance company will determine your actual premium rate.
-Up to then, you only had an estimated quote, but during underwriting the carrier will take a look at your medical records, the results of your medical exam, and your finances, including tax returns, bank statements, or paystubs.
+Underwriting is the point during your application process when the disability insurance company will determine your actual premium.
+Up to then, you only had an estimated quote, but during underwriting the insurer will take a look at your medical records, the results of your medical exam, and your finances, including tax returns, bank statements, or paystubs.

 By weighing your risk and what you can afford against your coverage needs, the disability insurance company will use a formula to calculate what you’ll need to pay in premiums.
 Some people may be able to expedite the underwriting process by purchasing a simplified issue policy instead.